BUDDLEIA (The Butterfly Bush)

 China

 Buddleia needs little care and attention from the gardener.
-While neighbouring plants require mulching, deadheading & general high maintenance, Buddleia does not.
-It grows in virtually any soil & suffers from no pests or diseases.
+While neighbouring plants may require mulching, deadheading & general high maintenance, Buddleia does not.
+It grows in virtually any well drained soil & suffers from no pests or diseases.

-It only needs to be cut back hard in late March to encourage late flowering; this will help late-season pollinators to find nectar in the autumn.
+Richard Meyer, conservation ranger at the Islington Ecology Centre, recommended cutting some of the Buddleia back hard in late March to encourage late flowering; this will help late-season pollinators find nectar in the autumn.

-Flowers of Buddleia Davidii, the species plant brought from China, are nectar-rich.
-This plant is a magnet for pollinators – especially butterflies – & is known as The Butterfly Bush.
+Flowers of Buddleia Davidii are nectar-rich.
+This plant is a magnet for beneficial pollinators – especially butterflies – & is known as The Butterfly Bush.
 Butterflies attracted to it include Brimstone, Comma, Large White, Meadow Brown, Painted Lady, Peacock, Red Admiral, Small Tortoiseshell & Small White.

-Buddleia Davidii ‘Empire Blue’ (panicles of fragrant LAVENDER flowers with RED-ORANGE centres) is our local Buddleia.
+Buddleia Davidii ‘Empire Blue’ (panicles of fragrant LILAC flowers with RED-ORANGE centres) is our local Buddleia.
 Its blue-green leaves remain through London winters.

 Monty Don, writing in The Mailonline in 2013, said “Buddleja davidii, in particular, will colonise ground that is primarily loose stone, like the shingle on the edges of mountain streams in its native Sichuan in south-west China.
 They also particularly like lime, hence the predilection for the mortar in brick walls, or an untended back yard and the fact that they relish the thinnest chalky soil in a garden.”